FERNDEARLE SCHOOL SEF 2018-2019

 The Characteristics of the school community

-Ferndearle is a small vibrant non-association independent school for students with EBD.
+Ferndearle is a small vibrant non-association independent school for students with SEMH.
 The school is on the DFE’s Approved List.
 We have a Safe at School Award from Salus and we are a JCQ Centre for Examinations.
 Staff and students are talented and hard-working.
 It is well-regarded by Local authorities, Social Workers, parents and foster parents.
-Our current students are children who are looked after coming from different parts of the country and day pupils.
-Some reside within the residential homes that form part of Ferndearle Child Care Services.
+Our current students comprise of children who are looked after coming from different parts of the country and Day pupils.
+Some reside within the residential homes that form part of Ferndearle Child Care Services whilst others are either fostered or live with parents.
 Some students undertake therapy once a week as part of our therapeutic focus.
 We have a high turn–over of students who do not necessarily stay with us for a whole key stage and less time, if necessary.

 Characteristics of learners: